• Skip to main content

 The daily recommended time of 150 minutes of moderate exercise can’t be applied to everyone considering the different schedules we all have.

-You could cut it to 75 minutes of vigorous activity, or if you’re really busy, you could adjust it to 40 minutes of high-intensity interval training.
+You could cut it to 75 minutes of vigorous activity, or if you’re busy, you could adjust it to 40 minutes of high-intensity interval training.

 Preparing to spend a lot when picking an activity, gear, and training classes to include in your schedule matters because it will influence the overall quality of your regime.